johnwcowan/r7rs-work/RestartsCowan.md

 Establishes *restarters*, which may be a single restarter, a list of restarters, or a SRFI 222 compound object, as ambient restarters on top of the existing ambient restarters.
-It is an error if any of the restarters have the same tag.
+It is an error if any of the restarters specified by *restarters* have the same tag.
 Then `with-restarter` invokes *thunk* with no arguments, after which the restarters are disestablished and `with-restarter` returns whatever *thunk* returns.